Dae-Sung Koo (구대성)

 Koo was in the 1989 Intercontinental Cup and helped South Korea tie for first in the 1989 Asian Championship.
 He starred in the 1991 Intercontinental Cup, going 3-0 with only 6 hits and one run allowed in 23 1/3 IP, fanning 31.
 He led the tourney in strikeouts, tied for the most wins and was second in ERA to make the tournament All-Star team as one of two pitchers (Omar Ajete was the other).
-He represented South Korea in the Olympics in 1992 and 2000 - in 2000 he beat Japan in the bronze medal game, allowing one run and five hits in 9 innings while whiffing 11 to beat Daisuke Matsuzaka.
+He represented South Korea in the Olympics in 1992 and 2000 (after helping them qualify in the 1999 Asian Championship) - in 2000 he beat Japan in the bronze medal game, allowing one run and five hits in 9 innings while whiffing 11 to beat Daisuke Matsuzaka.

 After his one season in the US major leagues with the New York Mets in 2005, Koo returned to the KBO, signing with his former club, the Hanwha Eagles, for $550,000.
 In his first MLB at bat, facing Todd Coffey of the Cincinnati Reds, Koo stood outside of the batter's box and did not swing the bat.
 In his second at bat, against Randy Johnson of the New York Yankees on May 21st, Koo doubled and then scored from second base on a bunt by Jose Reyes.
 Both of these successive events fall squarely into infinite improbability drive territory.